7.10. Courtroom Workgroup: Defense Attorneys

 “The right to be heard would be, in many cases, of little avail if it did not comprehend the right to be heard by counsel.
 Even the intelligent and educated layman has a small and sometimes no skill in the science of law.
 If charged with a crime, he is incapable, generally, of determining for himself whether the indictment is good or bad.
 He is unfamiliar with the rules of evidence.
 Left without the aid of counsel he may be put on trial without a proper charge, and convicted upon incompetent evidence, or evidence irrelevant to the issue or otherwise inadmissible.
 He lacks both the skill and knowledge adequately to prepare his defense, even though he may have a perfect one.
 He requires the guiding hand of counsel at every step in the proceedings against him.
 Without it, though he is not guilty, he faces the danger of conviction because he does not know how to establish his innocence.”
 [2]

 Powell was decided in 1932, and because of television and the multitude of crime drama programs, people probably know more about the criminal justice process than ever imagined by the Powell court.
 Nevertheless, the Court’s admonitions still ring true.
 Not too many non-lawyers know how to conduct themselves at trial, challenge the state’s evidence, make evidentiary objections, or file proper pretrial motions with the rudimentary knowledge gained from watching television.
-One could consult with the many great Internet sources that are easily accessible, however, many individuals charged with crimes have limited education and lack the sophistication to distinguish between those sources that are applicable to their case and which are not.
+One could consult with the many great Internet sources that are easily accessible, however, many individuals charged with crimes have limited education and lack the sophistication to distinguish between those sources that apply to their case and those that do not.

 Public Defenders, Assigned Attorneys, and Defense Attorney Associations